github/docs/content/actions/reference/workflow-commands-for-github-actions.md

 Actions can communicate with the runner machine to set environment variables, output values used by other actions, add debug messages to the output logs, and other tasks.

+{% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.22" %}
+Most workflow commands use the `echo` command in a specific format, while others are invoked by writing to a file.
+For more information, see ["Environment files".](#environment-files)
+{% else %}
 Workflow commands use the `echo` command in a specific format.
+{% endif %}

 ``` bash
 echo "::workflow-command parameter1={data},parameter2={data}::{command value}"